movabletype/mt-docs-data-api-reference/authentication.md

 + Attributes
     + username (required, string) ...
 The username to authenticate.
     + password (required, string) ...
-The password of the user.
+The web services password for the user.
+This was changed from user's password in v3.
     + remember (optional, boolean) ...
 If true (generally, "1" is specified.), a new session will be created as a persistent session.
 If you want to specify false, you can pass "" or "0" to this parameter.
     + clientId (optional, string) ...
 If you want create a new session or access token, you should specify the clientId.
 If you specify  session id via "X-MT-Authorization" in the request header, clientId is not required.
     + mtDataApiLoginMagicToken (optional, string) ...
 This is not required if you authenticate except via browser.
 If this parameter is passed and valid Movable Type will set cookie in order to start a session.